 The mother-daughter pair of Debbie Reynolds and Carrie Fisher has always been a subject of public interest, but did you know that actress Billie Lourd is also part of this famous family?

 Billie Lourd is the only child of Carrie Fisher and the only grandchild of Debbie Reynolds.
 She has starred in multiple projects done by Ryan Murphy including Scream Queens and American Horror Story.
-Lourd and Fisher were able to work briefly in Star Wars: The Last Jedi before her mother passed away in December 2016.
+Lourd and Fisher were able to work briefly in Star Wars: The Last Jedi before her mother and grandmother passed away in December 2016.

 2. Jane Fonda and Henry Fonda